legal resources necessary to hold negligent facilities accountable.

 Learning your loved one has been harmed, injured, or abused by the nursing home staff you trusted to care for them is shocking and devastating for families.
 When that happens, you want to seek justice and hold those responsible legally accountable.
 Our Champaign, Illinois nursing home neglect attorneys at Nursing Home Law Center have years of experience in successfully representing victims of nursing home negligence.

-We encourage you to call our Illinois elder abuse attorneys at (800) 926-7565 today to schedule your free, full case evaluation.
+We encourage you to contact our Illinois elder abuse attorneys at (800) 926-7565 today to schedule your free, full case evaluation.
 All information you share remains confidential.
 We accept wrongful death lawsuits, personal injury claims, and nursing home abuse cases through contingency fee agreements.
 This means we provide all necessary legal representation without the need for you to pay any upfront fee.Resources

 U.S. Census Bureau, 2013-2017 American Community Survey